-To set this up, open the settings for any element, and click on the Advanced tab.
-Under the WP Fusion section, you will see two select boxes: “Tags (any)”, and “Tags (not).”
+To set up access rules on Elementor elements, open the settings for any widget, and click on the Advanced tab.
+Under the WP Fusion section, you will see several settings.

 With Elementor Pro, WP Fusion also adds the ability to control the display of popups based on a user’s tags.
 To set this up, first create your popup, and then open the Advanced Rules window.